 By default, ClustrixDB is configured to accommodate a single node failure and automatically maintain 2 copies (replicas) of all data.
 As long as the cluster has sufficient replicas and a quorum of nodes is available, a cluster can lose a node without experiencing any data loss.
 Clusters with zones configured can lose a single zone.

 The default settings for fault tolerance are generally acceptable for most clusters.
-However, as your cluster expands or contracts, or if your cluster is deployed in various Zones, you may want to adjust fault tolerance settings.

 Setting up disaster recovery site for your ClustrixDB cluster will allow you to recover from catastrophic failures.
 Setting up a secondary ClustrixDB cluster for DR will also allow for easier transition to new releases.
 For information regarding the various replication configurations supported by ClustrixDB, please see Configuring Replication.